mad2342/DemandingJumps/Source/DemandingJumps/README.md

 # DemandingJumps

 [Battletech Mod][ModTek] Jumping incurs a penalty to hitting targets depending on attackers weight class (configurable) AND adds one bar of stability damage.
+Jumping optionally disables called shots.

 ## Gameplay changes
 * Introduces a configurable penalty to hit for jumping attackers